 Good oral health is the key to not just your physical health but also your mental health and social well-being.
 Lack of oral health can lead to a situation where you not only suffer physically but also find it embarrassing to meet people and socialize with them.

 Good oral hygiene involves not just brushing and flossing your teeth but also making routine visits to the dentist.
-Comprehensive examination and thorough cleaning of your teeth can go a long way in keeping your healthier.
+Routine dental exams and thorough cleaning of your teeth can go a long way in keeping your healthier.

-If you are getting ready for your first dental appointment, make sure you prepare for it, beforehand.
+If you are getting ready for your first dental appointment, make sure you prepare for dentist appointment, beforehand.